feklee/usb-trackpoint/README.md

 Arduino code
 ============

-See comments at top of file.
+See comments at top of `.ino` file.

 Trackpoint PCB